Get Ready for Coronavirus Student Loan Forbearance to End

 Review Your Repayment Options

-Many student loan borrowers don’t realize they aren’t stuck in the default payment plan assigned to them.
-All borrowers are automatically placed into the standard repayment plan.
-This is unmanageable for many, particularly those whose employment and income have been affected by COVID-19.
+Many student loan borrowers don’t realize they aren’t stuck in the initial default payment plan.
+All borrowers automatically start in the standard repayment plan.
+This is unmanageable for many, particularly those whose employment and income are suffering because of COVID-19.
 Fortunately, there are many repayment options available that are more affordable.
 Our online student loan review can help you determine the best repayment plan for your unique situation.
 And if you need additional assistance, our certified student loan counselors are available.

 Avoid Default at All Costs